sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/275_Nested_routes.md

 - This is much simpler than it sounds.
 - React Router can handle nested routes (e.g. `/welcome/get-started`) too.

-- To do so, just keep the `Route.path` prop same as the whole route, i.e. `/welcome/get-started`.
+- To do so, just set the `Route.path` prop as the whole route, i.e. `/welcome/get-started`.

 ## What
 1. `Route` components can be nested within one another.
 Example: